awestover/thoughts/content/index.md

 Below I suggest "entry points" into exploring this blog.

 [[0stack/]]:
 This is a collection of serialized posts.
-This is the best place to go to understand "what has Alek been thinking about lately", besides actually talking to me, which is a better method, and one that I [[taking social initiative|highly recommend]].
+This is the best place to go to understand "what has Alek been thinking about lately", besides actually talking to me, which is probably a [[taking social initiative|better method]].

 [[the objective]]:
 What do I want?
 Not what should I want, what are "realistic" things for me to want, what would it be convenient for me to want -- but really, what do I want?
 This question is important for me to think about frequently, in order to calibrate my actions.
 In this collection of posts I explore what I want, and thoughts on how to get more of what I want.

 [[alignment]]:
-I think it's pretty likely that highly capable AI agents will be created by 2035.
-I think this poses a substantial existential risk to humans.
+I think it's pretty likely that highly capable AI agents will be exist and be widely deployed by 2040.
+I think this poses a substantial existential risk to humans -- i.e., is pretty likely to result in humans being dead or otherwise disempowered.
 In this collection of posts I explore questions such as (1) What should I do about this?
 (2) How should I feel about this?
 (3) How will the future play out?

 [^1]: Some of my opinions have very large diffs from a few weeks ago.
 Things dated more than 2 weeks ago may no longer be an accurate reflection of my current thoughts.
 I'm planning on updating content that I no longer agree with -- and hoping that my current opinions are more stable --  but just keep post dates in mind when reading things.
 In a similar vein, I will note that a lot of the posts here are incomplete or underdeveloped.
 I'm also  trying to fix this.